TheCakeIsNaOH/choco-remixer/README.md

 ## Todo

-- Add support to update any package, not just non-internal ones.
 - Write docs on how to add packages
 - Comment based help
 - Use switch statements in Edit-InstallChocolateyPackage